srobo/team-emails/SR2024/2023-10-17-kickstart-reminder.md

 We encourage all teams to watch the livestream on the day and work through the microgames together afterwards.
-If you are unable to do this for some reason the presentation and microgames will continue to be available afterwards on the [Kickstart event page][kickstart] and remain a great place for your team to start working on their robot.
+If you are unable to do this for some reason the presentation and microgames will continue to be available afterwards on the [Kickstart event page][kickstart] and will be great resources for your team to start working on their robot.

 There will be two document links for the microgames -- one for the competitors